Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: System Model

-The multiplication with beamforming matrices is carried out at each subcarrier before executing the Inverse Fast Fourier Transform (IFFT) and adding CP at the transmitter, and after executing the Fast Fourier Transform (FFT) and removing CP at the receiver, respectively.
-The length of CP is $L_{CP} \geq L$.
+For each subcarrier, the multiplications with beamforming matrices are carried out before executing the Inverse Fast Fourier Transform (IFFT) and adding CP at the transmitter, and after executing the Fast Fourier Transform (FFT) and removing CP at the receiver, respectively.
 Therefore, the system input-output relation for the $m$th subcarrier at the $k$th time instant is